bsdimp/freebsd-git-docs/MFC.md

 % git push freebsd HEAD:stable/X
 ```

-Once the merge is complete, you can delete the temporary branch:
+Once the MFC is complete, you can delete the temporary branch:

 ```
 % git checkout stable/X